Canonical link element: How search engines handle rel=canonical

 Search engines try to utilize canonical link definitions as an output filter for their search results.
 If multiple URLs contain the same content in the result set, the canonical link URL definitions will likely be incorporated to determine the original source of the content.
 "For example, when Google finds identical content instances, it decides to show one of them.
 Its choice of the resource to display in the search results will depend upon the search query."

-According to Google, the canonical link element is not considered to be a directive, but rather a hint that the ranking algorithm will "honor strongly."
+According to Google, the canonical link element is not considered to be a directive, but rather a hint that the ranking algorithm will "honor strongly".

 While the canonical link element has its benefits, Matt Cutts, then the head of Google's webspam team, has said that the search engine prefers the use of 301 redirects.
 Cutts said the preference for redirects is because Google's spiders can choose to ignore a canonical link element if they deem it more beneficial to do so.

+Factors Google considers when choosing a canonical for a page

+There are multiple factors Google evaluates when determining the canonical version of a page, including: